GoogleCloudPlatform/iot-device-sdk-embedded-c/examples/espressif/esp32-gateway/README.md

  - Set up ESP32
  - Attach Delegate Devices
  - Publish Delegate Telemetry Data from Gateway
- - Sending Commands from Cloud IoT Core to ESP32
+ - Sending Commands from  IoT Core to ESP32

 ## Before you begin

 ### ESP-IDF Setup

 Before we can setup IoT Core we must get ESP-IDF, which is the SDK for Espressif chips.
-If you can download the [ESP-IDF](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension) extension for Visual Studio Code, make sure you have all dependencies because if you don’t you will get errors and will need to redownload ESP-IDF.
+You can download the [ESP-IDF](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension) extension for Visual Studio Code, make sure you have all dependencies because if you don’t you will get errors and will need to redownload ESP-IDF.
 You’ll need to have the following for ESP-IDF to work properly:

  - Python 3.5 or higher